 Dr. Byock has been involved in hospice and palliative care since 1978.
 He is a past president of the Academy of Hospice and Palliative Medicine.
-His research has contributed to conceptual frameworks for the lived experience of illness; measures for subjective quality of life; and counseling methods for life completion and wellbeing.

 From 1996 to 2006, Dr. Byock directed a national grant project of the Robert Wood Johnson Foundation that developed prototypes for concurrent palliative care within mainstream health care.
-From 2003 to 2013, he led the palliative care program for the Dartmouth Health system based in New Hampshire.
+From 2003 to 2013, he led the Section of Palliative Care within the the Dartmouth Health system based in New Hampshire.